Go on-line and save yourself time

 Empty Property Rating

-You may not have to pay empty property rate if you meet certain conditions (known as exemptions).
+You may not have to pay empty property rate if you meet certain conditions (known as exemptions) e.g. Listed buildings, prohibited by law from occupation and insolvency.
 Please contact us for full details.

 Partly Occupied Properties